 This is a direct drive (DD) hubmotor that I have been waiting for someone to produce the last two years, and now, someone finally has.
 This article will explain what’s good about it, and why I like it.
 We are recommending that it works well at 52V X 50A = 2600W.

 If you want to sell electric bike kits in the US, and you want a specific set of features that are not currently available in an existing Chinese factory wholesale catalog, you may have to order a Minimum Order Quantity (MOQ) to get them to produce it.
 It can be any number from ten to a thousand.
-The first US-based retailer to have these hubmotors is LA eBikes in Southern California, and they ordered 100 units (if customers buy them, they will order more).
+The first US-based retailer to have these hubmotors is Electric Race Technologies in Southern California, and they ordered 100 units (if customers buy them, they will order more).

 The Crystalyte H35, setting the standard